michaelthorne/pattern-library/README.md

 ## Overview

-The pattern library is a collection of recurring user interface design patterns created to solve common design problems.
+This pattern library is a collection of recurring user interface design patterns created to solve common design problems.

 ### Features